Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

 ## Specific Objectives

-The aim of this project is to provide actionable suggestions and recommendations that will help improve the company's product operations and financial position through better understanding of sales patterns, customer behavior, and inventory data.
+The aim of this project is to provide actionable suggestions and recommendations that will help improve the company's product operations and financial position through better understanding of Sales, Customer & Product, and Inventory data.

 With the aim etablished, I seek answers to the following questions:

 **Sales**
+* *What is the total number of transctions for the whole year?*
 * *What is the overall sales revenue and total units sold?*
+* *What is the overall sales distribution across all transactions?*
 * *Which product category sold the most?*
 * *Are there any noticeable monthly sales trends or patterns, and when are the peak sales periods?*
 * *How does sales distribution vary across gender and age groups?
 * *What is the average transaction sale?*

-**Customer, Product, and Inventory Insights**
+**Customer & Product** and Inventory Insights**
 * *How does product preference differ by gender?*
 * *How does product preference differ by age group?*
-* How many units were sold for each product category, and which product category had the highest amount of total units sold?
 * *What is the average price per unit for each product category?*

+**Inventory**
+* *What is the overall volume of units sold?*
+* *How many units were sold for each product category?*
+* *What's the monthly units sold overview and are there any trends or patterns that can be found?*
+* *What's the onthly units sold overview for each product category and are there any obvious trends or patterns?*

 ## Data Collection
 The dataset used in this project was downloaded from Kaggle then exported to Google Sheets for data cleaning.